Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 Signs Your Email Privacy Is Compromised

-Those Uncannily Accurate Ads
+Those Uncannily Accurate Ads Following Your Emails

-Person looking at suspiciously relevant ads
+Person looking at suspiciously relevant ads after discussing topics in email

-The “Sign in with Google” Ecosystem Lock-In
+The “Sign in with Google” Ecosystem Lock-In: A Privacy Trade-Off

-One of the most subtle yet powerful privacy compromises happens when you use your email account as a universal login credential.
+One of the most subtle yet powerful email privacy compromises happens when you use your email account as a universal login credential.
 The “Sign in with Google” or “Sign in with Microsoft” buttons that appear across countless websites and apps might seem convenient, but they create a centralized tracking mechanism that follows you across the internet.

 Each time you use your email provider’s authentication to access another service, you’re: